 - 2009 Summer Internship Program Schedule (.pdf)

-The National Council offers internships at the Council’s Washington, DC office during the academic year (fall-spring).
-Please note:
+The National Council also offers internship opportunities in the Council’s Washington, DC office during the academic year (fall – spring).
+Learn more here.